Sigma Healthcare Limited Plans Interim Dividend of $0.01 (ASX:SIG)

-Sigma Healthcare Limited (ASX:SIG – Get Free Report) announced a interim dividend on Thursday, September 21st, MarketIndexAU reports.
-Investors of record on Tuesday, October 10th will be paid a dividend of 0.005 per share on Tuesday, October 10th.
-This represents a yield of 0.66%.
-The ex-dividend date is Sunday, September 24th.
+Sigma Healthcare Limited (ASX:SIG – Get Free Report) declared a interim dividend on Thursday, September 21st, MarketIndexAU reports.
+Shareholders of record on Tuesday, October 10th will be paid a dividend of 0.005 per share on Tuesday, October 10th.
+This represents a dividend yield of 0.66%.
+The ex-dividend date of this dividend is Sunday, September 24th.

 Sigma Healthcare Stock Performance